FOR NONPROFIT ORGANIZATIONS

 When is the application deadline?

-Interns are first generation college students, meaning they are the first in their families to attend college and/or whose parents may have attended some college but did not acheive a college degree.
+First generation college students are the first in their families to attend college and/or whose parents may have attended some college but did not achieve a college degree.
 They are talented and ready to put their skills to work for you!
 They will receive 5 or more hours per week of professional and personal development programming to aid them in adapting to and thriving in your workplace environment.

 Can I host a single intern?